What does a carbon border adjustment do and why have it?

 One major challenge for the mechanism is designing it within World Trade Organisation (WTO) rules.
 The WTO’s free trade principle of “non-discrimination” by which the European Union must abide (contained in the General Agreement on Tariffs and Trade – GATT) would be breached if the bloc differentiated between low and high-carbon products that are otherwise alike.

 The GATT provides for exceptions to this rule for environmental reasons, but the CBAM would have to be designed to exactly meet the requirements.
-Jennifer A. Hillman, a senior fellow at the Council on Foreign Relations, a US non-profit think tank, told Reuters the EU could strengthen their case by ensuring that revenue from the mechanism goes to climate action.
+Jennifer A. Hillman, a senior fellow at the Council on Foreign Relations, a U.S. non-profit think tank, told Reuters the EU could strengthen its case by ensuring that revenue from the mechanism goes to climate action.

-Should the CBAM require importers to hold EU ETS allowances, changes would have to be made to the allowance stock and the market stability reserve, observers have pointed out.
-The current practice of giving free allocations to industries that are in danger of carbon leakage when a CBAM is in place or paying EU exporters their CO2 costs back as part of a CBAM could both be judged an export subsidy, which is prohibited under the WTO’s Agreement on Subsidies and Countervailing Measures (SCM), a paper published by European Roundtable on Climate Change and Sustainable Transition (ERCST) states.
+The current practice of giving free allocations to industries that are in danger of carbon leakage when a CBAM is in place could be judged as an export subsidy, which is prohibited under the WTO’s Agreement on Subsidies and Countervailing Measures (SCM), a paper published by European Roundtable on Climate Change and Sustainable Transition (ERCST) states.

-What are the major issues in carbon border tax implementation?
+What are the general issues of carbon border adjustments?

 Depending on the exact design and the actual carbon cost used for the mechanism, the following risks have been mentioned by researchers and stakeholders:

-- If Europe alone implements a high carbon tax, only very low-carbon producers would be able to trade with the EU, high-carbon trade would continue but bypass the EU, and eventually European producers would have to increase their output
+- If Europe alone implements a high carbon levy, only very low-carbon producers would be able to trade with the EU, high-carbon trade would continue but bypass the EU, and eventually European producers would have to increase their output.

-- Apart from the actual carbon content of a product, just complying with the new EU rules and standards set up by the CBAM could lead to discrimination of producers from less developed countries
+- Apart from the actual carbon content of a product, just complying with the new EU authentication and reporting rules set up by the CBAM could lead to discrimination of producers from less developed countries.

-- A CBAM needs to specify the exact amount of emissions linked to each product, ideally including emissions along its entire value chain – this is difficult, especially if a product is manufactured using electricity, e.g. aluminium
+- A carbon border adjustment system should aim to specify the exact amount of emissions linked to each product, ideally including emissions along. its entire value chain – this is difficult, especially if a product is manufactured using electricity, e.g. aluminium.

-- Trade deviation and carbon leakage: Exporters from high-carbon countries could sell their products to other countries, e.g. to the US, which does not have a carbon border tax, thereby replacing less carbon-intensive domestic production
+- Trade deviation and carbon leakage: Exporters from high-carbon countries could sell their products to other countries which do not have a carbon border tax, thereby replacing less carbon-intensive domestic production.

 What do Europe’s trading partners think about a carbon border tax?

-With a carbon border tax, the EU’s aim is to avoid carbon leakage and “motivate foreign producers and EU importers to reduce their carbon emissions, while ensuring that we have a level playing field in a WTO-compatible way,” Commission president Ursula von der Leyen said in September 2020.
+With a CBAM, the EU’s aim is to avoid carbon leakage and “motivate foreign producers and EU importers to reduce their carbon emissions, while ensuring that we have a level playing field in a WTO-compatible way,” Commission president Ursula von der Leyen said in September 2020.

-But while the EU wants to exert its power to “do good” and promote climate action in countries around the world it trades with, these same trading partners may not like to see their hands forced in this way and “reflexively push back against the CBAM,” an ERCST paper says.
+But while the EU wants to exert its power to “do good” and promote climate action in countries around the world it trades with, these same trading partners may not like to see their hands forced in this way and “reflexively push back against the CBAM,” an ERCST (European Roundtable on Climate Change and Sustainable Transition) paper says.

 Some even consider unilateral carbon border adjustments “the latest form of economic imperialism” that is “antithetical to the principles of equity enshrined in the Paris Agreement.”
 A similar opinion is voiced by Oxfam Kenya, which suggests that other policy instruments could be used to avoid carbon leakage that would not be so harmful to developing countries, e.g. import standards regulation.